OECD Home › Directorate for Financial and Enterprise Affairs › Publications & Documents

 Publications & Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Slovak Republic.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in France.

 This project measures and monitors the pension industry, allowing inter-country comparisons of current statistics and indicators on key aspects of retirement systems.

 Intellectual Property and Standard Setting can raise particular competition challenges.
 The Competition Committee gathered experts to debate the issue in December 2014.
 See all materials available.

 Good competition laws require well-designed institutions to apply them.
 Given recent trends in changes in institutional design of competition authorities, the Competition Committee held a roundtable in December 2014 to learn more from countries experiences.

 The annual reports on the OECD Guidelines for Multinational Enterprises provide an account of the actions the adhering governments have taken over the previous 12 months to enhance the contribution of the guidelines to the improved functioning of the global economy.

 This 14th annual report on the OECD Guidelines for Multinational Enterprises describes the activities undertaken to promote the observance of the Guidelines during the implementation cycle of June 2013-June 2014.
 This includes work on due diligence in the financial and extractive sectors, as well as along agricultural supply chains, strengthened co-operation with non-adhering countries, the outcomes of the 2nd Global Forum.